China chases 'rejuvenation' with control of tycoons, society

 “I feel this is a good rule,” said Li Zhanguo, the father of an 8-year-old boy and a 4-year-old girl in the central city of Zhengzhou.
 “Games still have some addictive mechanisms.
 We can’t count on children’s self-control.”

-The crackdowns reflect party efforts to control a rapidly evolving society of 1.4 billion people.
+The crackdowns add to party efforts to control a rapidly evolving society of 1.4 billion people.

 Some 1 million members of mostly Muslim ethnic groups have been forced into detention camps in the northwest.
 Officials deny accusations of abuses including forced abortions and say the camps are for job training and to combat extremism.